mhyrr/kanonical/README.md

 # Kanonical

-Personal site of Greg Olsen.
+Personal site of Greg.
 A life management interface built with Hugo.

 ## Quick Start